Gender equality

 Launched in 2016, kNOwVAWdata is a partnership between UNFPA, DFAT, the University of Melbourne and Australia's National Research Organisation for Women's Safety (ANROWS), which provides technical support and capacity building, enabling countries to undertake VAW prevalence studies in an ethical and scientifically robust way.

-Australia provided A$2.9 million to support the successful first phase of the kNOwVAWdata program between 2016-2021.
+Australia provided $2.9 million to support the successful first phase of the kNOwVAWdata program between 2016-2021.
 During Phase 1, kNOwVAWdata supported 23 countries in Asia and the Pacific with violence against women data prevalence activities.
 The Phase 1 evaluation found that kNOwVAWdata had increased awareness and knowledge of violence against women data, and this had influenced policy and advocacy efforts in several countries across the region.

 Related links